 Another notable decorative element was several large globe-shaped candle holders that were filled with LEDs shaped like ice cubes.
 These added light and drama to the party —and are a good trick for every event planner to remember.
 These can be a great solution in a venue that doesn't allow candles, and are very affordable.

-At the party I had the pleasure of running into several acquaintances, including Joseph P. Roxas, who agreed to let me use his stunning photographs of the event in this article; and Xochitl Gonzalez and Mayra Castillo, the planners from Always a Bridesmaid, who created NYIAD's event planning course and wedding planning course.
+At the party I had the pleasure of running into several acquaintances, including Joseph P. Roxas, who agreed to let me use his stunning photographs of the event in this article.

 Two surprise musical guests thrilled the crowd with performances of some of classic club hits.
 First, Martha Wash performed singles from her bands the Weathergirls and C+C Music Factory — including "It's Raining Men" and "Gonna Make You Sweat (Everybody Dance Now)."
 The second surprise guest none other than Gloria Gaynor, and I felt truly honored to be able to see her perform "I Will Survive" —especially since the long catwalk allowed everyone at the party to stand directly next to the stage.